 - Spacious, attractive villas with butler service and modern amenities and your own pool

-- Value – Still a great value for what you receive, especially comparative to other 5-star resorts
+- Value – Still a great value for what you receive, especially compared to other 5-star resorts

 - The Spa – a destination in itself